What is Pilates?

 Interestingly, Joseph Pilates studied yoga and is known for having studied the movements in animals.
 This is apparent in the beautiful movement of the classical Pilates repertoire and the principles he developed.

 Pilates is a full body workout that focuses on working from the inside out, from the core out to the periphery.
 This is done by initiating all movements from engaging the abdominal musculature.
-The exercises emphasise postural muscles, more stabilising muscles that support the joints, including the spine and the repertoire works on multi-planes of movement for the spine and the whole body.
+The exercises emphasise postural muscle strength, stabilising muscles that support the joints, including the spine and the repertoire works on multi-planes of movement for the spine and the whole body.
 As you get more advanced, more complex movements, more control, and more muscle groups are needed and recruited into a full body workout.

 Mind and Body Exercise